jbrunton/clean-arch-katas/katas/game-of-life.md

 Hints:

 * You might consider using [Commander.js](https://github.com/tj/commander.js/) to parse commands.
+(The template kata repository has examples [here](https://github.com/jbrunton/clean-arch-kata-ts-template/tree/main/src/app/commands).)

 A possible syntax for running the command: